 A distortion pedal isn’t something that you would necessarily associate with David Gilmour is it?
 His sound is pretty smooth and clear almost clean you would believe.
 Also it does not particularly sound like he is cranking that Amp.
 From what I know of Hiwatt Amps they aren’t particularly well known for high gain.
 Instead I would be inclined to think that they are crisp and clear.
 So a distortion pedal sounds a bit out of place.
 However I suspect a rat.
 We’ll in fact a Pro-Co Rat in fact.
 Presumably running at about 30 to 40% of its gain.
 With the Filter control just past half way point at 5 or 10 past.
 Volume not past 12 o clock.
 However the Rat doesn’t travel alone without a companion it must be accompanied at all times by a Compression pedal like a MXR red thing.
 This is the way to keep the Rat sweet and stop it running off and ruining everything.
 The Compression Pedal must come first in the chain.
 The sound has plenty of sustain so don’t be afraid to crank that up.
 The Rat runs next in the chain after the Compression.

 After this first part of the chain you have the Amp.
 The ‘Hiwatt’.
 Here I am pretty much banking on the fact that it is not a highly distorted amp in fact pretty clean.
 Because of the distortion pedal it would make sense to run it into the clean channel of an amp anyway.
 I don’t know if the particular ‘Hiwatt’ that he uses is a 2 or more channel amp but I’m guessing that this is basically what he is after.
+In my suggested fx Chain you will even need an expensive amp because I recommend using an Amp Simulator Pedal instead.
+Of course you will need some monitor speakers to project your sound.
+All this for less than £200 to get a Gilmourish Sound.

 After the amp comes the detailing and refinement of the sound.
 This is achieved with delay and reverb.
 I get the impression that David Gilmour favours a tape delay or possibly a tube delay.
 I suspect that he is using a delay time in the region of a dotted semi quaver to a single quaver.
 This is actually quite a fast delay time.
 Most Pink Floyd songs are not that fast between 96-110 bpm I suspect.
 So a delay time of approx 250 m/s is about right.
 If you are setting less precisely by tap tempo convert this to beats per minute by setting a metronome @ approx 240 bpm and try a tap that into your fx unit.
 I don’t believe that it is a dotted eighth (dotted quaver) as I first suspected.
 That just didn’t sound right.
 Give this quite a high mix and about 40-50% feedback.
 The idea I believe is not to hear repeated echoes but more to thicken & sustain the sound.
 However in many other Pink Floyd songs David Gilmour uses multi-head tape echoes to get more of the repeating echo sounds.